-Building a culture of participation,
+Building a culture of participation, collaboration and leadership in the community

 Our four focus areas are not separate concepts but overlap in a range of important ways.

 Our connection to others influences our social and emotional wellbeing and our opportunities for lifelong learning deliver us empowerment and engagement.
 Positive wellbeing enables us to engage more fully in lifelong learning and community life; being empowered and engaged enables us to connect more strongly with others and deliver better community solutions for local wellbeing; access and inclusion to all of these things ensure equity for all; and so on.